 Mills students are eligible for up to three hours of free tutoring per subject each week.
 Students may make appointments up to three weeks in advance if they prefer to set up a more formal schedule.
 Appointments can be made for up to one hour.

 Peer tutors offer appointment hours throughout the week.
-They are not available, however, during school breaks, holidays, reading days, or final exams, but they don’t offer appointments during the winter and summer breaks.
+They are not available, however, during school breaks, holidays, reading days, or final exams.
 Tutors make every effort to keep their scheduled appointments but emergencies and other circumstances sometimes interfere.
 Be sure to confirm your appointment with your tutor 24 hours before the scheduled time.

-Peer tutoring is in the Office of Learning, Advising, and Balance (the LAB) on the first floor of Carnegie Hall.
+Peer tutoring is in the Writing and Tutoring Center on the first floor of Carnegie Hall.